Bioconductor/bioc2u/README.md

 #### Local installation

 In an Ubuntu environment (eg in containers based on `ubuntu:jammy` and `ubuntu:noble`), you may use the [`apt_setup.sh`](https://github.com/Bioconductor/bioc2u/blob/devel/apt_setup.sh) script which will set up the Bioc2u `apt` repository and install R, and basic packages such as BiocManager.
+This script leverages the [r2u][r2u] setup scripts from the [r2u repository](https://github.com/eddelbuettel/r2u/blob/master/inst/scripts/) to configure the CRAN apt repository.

 ```bash
 # Install curl if missing